 Checks are generally from $100K-$500K, with the opportunity for up to $2M or more when several of our sibling AVG funds participate.
 Because our funds invest on roughly an annual basis, we also occasionally make follow-on investments through a later fund.

 Submit your information on the Alumni Ventures Group entrepreneurs page.

-We welcome supporters who are interested in our work.
-Our greatest source of investor prospects, deal leads, and expert referrals comes from our global network of 125,000 alumni supporters.
+We welcome supporters who are interested in what we’re doing.
+Our greatest source of investors, deals, and consultant referrals comes from our global network of supporters.
 To stay in touch, we invite you to subscribe to our newsletters, mobile app, and podcast.

 The Venture Fellow Program is designed for distinguished young professionals who want an inside look at venture investing and entrepreneurial careers.
 In exchange for a modest weekly time commitment helping the funds do outreach and research deals, Fellows get a valuable experience and entry point into the exciting but hard-to-access VC profession.
 The work is remote and on your own schedule.
 For more about the program, go to the Alumni Ventures Group Venture Fellow Program page.